winkt0/winkt0/README.md

     <img src="https://readme-typing-svg.demolab.com/?lines=Hi!%20I'm%20winkt0.;I%20like%20make%20computer%20do%20thing%20:)&font=Fira%20Code&center=true&width=440&height=45&color=f75c7e&vCenter=true&pause=1000&size=22" /></a>
 </p>

-I learned to code by dabbling in online courses, my first language being Python.
-Went on to get a STEM degree and now I'm here.
 I believe that meaning is found by paying attention to detail, and that's what programming is all about - thinking deeply about something.

+Academically, I'm interested in Dynamical Systems, Signal Processing and Software Engineering.
 I also like to play chess and some instruments, cook, do powerlifting, go hiking and read :)

 <br/>